-I believe a quality tutor must have some teaching experience, equip with teaching strategies and be a role model for students.
+I believe a quality tutor must have some teaching experience, equipt with teaching strategies and be a role model for students.
 As my resume demonstrates, I am a Texas certified Social Studies Composite 4-12 and Math 4-8 teacher with Master degree in History and five years of teaching experience in various social studies subjects and math.
 I started my teaching career as a U.S history and AP Human Geography teacher at Harmony School of Science at Houston, Texas, and at Harmony Science Academy at Houston.
 I accumulated the rest of my teaching experience in various learning centers and international programs in China teaching AP U.S World History, SAT, and TOEFL courses.
 For the past two years, I had been teaching middle school math at Houston independent school district and Dallas independent school district.
 Currently, I am teaching 6th grade math at Tomahawk Creek Middle School at Chesterfield County Public Schools in Richmond, Virginia.

 Education & Certification